-Other Contaminants Tested But Not Detected: Fecal Coliform Bacteria; Inorganic Compounds such as Arsenic, Nitrate, and Nitrite; Regulated Volatile Contaminants, such as Benzene, Chlorobenzene, Ethylbenzene, Toluene and Xylenes.
+Other Contaminants Tested But Not Detected: Fecal Coliform Bacteria; Uranium; Inorganic Compounds such as Arsenic, and Nitrite; Regulated Volatile Contaminants, such as Benzene, Chlorobenzene, Ethylbenzene, Toluene and Xylenes; Synthetic Organic Chemicals, such as Chlordane, Diquat, and Endrin.

 Where Does Your Water Come From?